 If you are unfortunate enough to come across one of these unscrupulous situations, the first thing to do is shut the computer off immediately.
 And by that, I mean do NOT click on anything on your screen.
 Reach down and hold the power button on your computer for 10-15 seconds to force it off (or unplug it from the wall).
 Take a few deep breaths to contain yourself, then follow these steps:

 - If System Restore doesn’t work, try using some of the tools and steps I outline in this article describing what I do to rid a computer of these messes.

 - If you are still having problems, shut the computer off and call a professional.

-Keep in mind that no matter what security product you use or how much you pay for it (and I recommend the free security products, Avast for XP, Microsoft Security Essentials for Vista and 7 and MalwareBytes for all Windows users), the ultimate security is being vigilant and aware of what you are clicking on before you click it.
+Keep in mind that no matter what security product you use or how much you pay for it, the ultimate security is being vigilant and aware of what you are clicking on before you click it.

-Please take a moment to forward this article or just push the Facebook Like icon to share with all your Facebook friends.
+Please take a moment to forward this article or just click the Facebook Like icon to share with all your Facebook friends.